NICOL: A Neuro-inspired Collaborative Semi-humanoid Robot that Bridges Social Interaction and Reliable Manipulation: Visuomotor Learning and State-of-the-Art IK Solvers

 \subsection{Hybrid neuro-genetic visuomotor learning}

 Genetic algorithms are based on evolutionary selection, recombination and mutation processes of a population of individuals, modelled by their chromosomes \cite{marslandmachine}.
 Each chromosome encodes a potential solution to a task.
 Following Kerzel et al. \cite{KSSW20}, the chromosomes encode a joint configuration to reach a given pose.
 During each iteration, these chromosomes, expressed as individuals, are ranked according to their fitness, i.e., the position and orientation error compared to the goal pose.
 Successful individuals are copied into the next generation, with possible random mutations to their chromosome-encoded joint configuration.
-Niching is used to preserve diverse chromosomes; on every CPU of the computer system, a different evolution is implemented, thus full utilizing multiple cores with minimal overhead.
+Niching is used to preserve diverse chromosomes; on every CPU of the computer system, a different evolution is implemented, thus fully utilizing multiple cores with minimal overhead.

 While genetic algorithms are adept at escaping local minima, they often have issues further optimizing found solutions.
 To overcome this limitation, we hybridize the genetic algorithm with gradient-based Sequential Least SQuares Programming (SLSQP).
 This computationally expensive procedure is only applied to the n-best individuals of the population.
 While preliminary experiments have indicated that SLSQP is prone to be attracted by local minima, the initialization with solutions found by the genetic algorithm can overcome this shortcoming.
-Optimized hyperparameters for the genetic algorithm and SLSQP were adapted from \cite{KSSW20}, where they yielded good results for NICO.
+Optimized hyperparameters for the genetic algorithm and SLSQP were adapted from \cite{KSSW20}, where they yield good results for NICO.

 While the hybrid genetic algorithm provides IK solutions, a neural component is utilized to determine the position of the grasp object from visual input.
-The architecture is shown in Figure \ref{fig:CONDITION}, experiments are reported in Section \ref{sec:vis_exp:neural_learning}.
+The architecture is shown in Fig.~\ref{fig:CONDITION}, \changed{and experiments} are reported in Section \ref{sec:vis_exp:neural_learning}.